Frequently Asked Questions

 Do you require a deposit?
 If so, how much?

-Yes, you will be required to send in a non-refundable deposit of $2,000 no later than 2 weeks after your initial offer has been made.
-This deposit is to hold your seat in the class, and will be applied to your first semester’s tuition.
+Yes, the deposit is $2000.
+To hold your place in the class you can send an initial deposit of $500.
+You will be required to send the remaining $1500 of the deposit no later than April 15 after your initial offer has been made.
+This deposit will be applied to your first semester’s tuition

 What forms of payment will you accept for the deposit?